Crystal-Bell/M.A.D.-Works-Ecosystem-V2.0-Manifesto-Index-Structure/README.md

 - **Operational State:** Stable / Autonomous Standby.
 - **Operator Protocol:** The primary architect is currently in a scheduled biological conservation and recovery window.
 - **System Integrity:** Core version control, legal provenance, and licensing frameworks remain fully locked and active.
 The architecture is designed to rest safely without real-time manual commits.

+HANDOVER_MANIFEST.md
+# Continuity and Provenance Framework

+In the event of extended operator unavailability, system oversight transitions according to established family provenance protocols.
+- **Autonomous Continuity:** The repository logic, documentation, and structural architecture are self-contained and require no external maintenance to retain validity.
+- **Autonomy Guarantee:** Any integration with external networks must preserve individual provenance and singular architectural origin.